8 Best Renters Insurance Companies in California of 2026

 Or you can find a similar item if the manufacturer no longer makes it.

-This will help when you file a claim if a fire damages your items, the insurer will know precisely what to pay.
+This will help when you file a claim if a fire damages your items.
+The insurer will know precisely what to pay.

 Can You Be Denied Renters Insurance in California?